ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * Enables scalable and compliant workload deployments from day one

 <!--
-TO DO: REMOVE REPETITIONS

 * What is an Azure Landing Zone?
 It's the baseline architecture and configuration.
 * Sets the stage for successfully running our workloads in the cloud.
 * Launchpad — Strong, well-prepared foundation for your mission to succeed.
 * Rockets can launch faster and more frequently due to our platform.
 * Foundation not just about spinning up resources; security, governance and connectivity.
 * Bumpers in a bowling alley keep the ball headed toward the pins.
-A well designed platform will keep the workload in line when it comes to organizational standards.
 * Enables team to innovate freely while staying within safe boundaries.
 * With an Azure Landing Zone in place, we avoid the “wild west” of unmanaged cloud resources.
-* Every workload launches from the same secure and governed foundation.
-* Enables scalability, operational excellence, and peace of mind as our cloud adoption grows.
 * Let's look at some of the key building blocks of the platform.

-TO DO: Introduce building blocks
 -->

 ---